Hidayathamir/logrusy/README.md

   }).Fatal("The ice breaks!")

   // A common pattern is to re-use fields between logging statements by re-using
-  // the logrus.Entry returned from WithFields()
+  // the logrusy.Entry returned from WithFields()
   contextLogger := log.WithFields(log.Fields{
     "common": "this is a common field",
     "other": "I also should be logged always",